gxrj/city-janitor/mobile-ui/README.md

 ## This is an native android app project

 ### Used tools:
-- Sdk 33 ( with backward compatibility with api 28 )
+- Sdk 33 ( with backward compatibility for Android 9.0 )
 - Java 11
 - OkHttpClient